masa-finance/masa-oracle/README.md

 ### Network Requirements

-You will need to open the following ports to inbound traffic:
+If your node will participate in the network as a "Worker," doing data scraping, or providing LLM, etc., you will need to open the following ports to inbound traffic:

 - 4001 (both TCP and UDP)
 - 8080 (TCP)

 * port 8080 is only required to provide access to the API, and can be changed with environment configuration.
-Only 4001 is required to be open publicly for participation in the p2p Masa Protocol network.
+* Only 4001 is required to be open publicly for participation in the p2p Masa Protocol network as a Worker node.
+* A basic node will still find the bootnodes and register itself as part of the network without any specific inbound ports open.

 ### Installation